opendocsg/slw-judgments-backfill/2001_SGHC_365/report.md

 The letter of complaint referred to various falsehoods in Ms Sin`s affidavit as Falsehoods [num ]1 to [num ]4.

-The Council of the Law Society considered Mr Wee`s complaint and came to the conclusion that on the authority of **Tang Liang Hong v Lee Kuan Yew** [1998] 1 SLR 97 , no information of misconduct was disclosed in the letter of complaint and the Council accordingly would not take any further action on the complaint.
+The Council of the Law Society considered Mr Wee`s complaint and came to the conclusion that on the authority of **Tang Liang Hong v Lee Kuan Yew** <span class="citation">[1998] 1 SLR 97</span> , no information of misconduct was disclosed in the letter of complaint and the Council accordingly would not take any further action on the complaint.

 Mr Wee was not satisfied and after an exchange of correspondence with the Law Society, he filed OS 37/2000 against the Law Society where he sought various declaratory and other reliefs.